Wholesale Readiness Program for Food Entrepreneurs

 A collaboration between the Western MA Food Processing Center & the Sustainable Business Network of Massachusetts

-Are you an early-stage, but established food entrepreneur selling a consumer packaged good (CPG)?
-Are you primarily selling direct to consumer (D2C) and ready to begin selling to stores in your region?
-Join us between February and April 2023 to learn from industry experts and entrepreneurs like yourself who have grown their CPG brands in the Northeast.
+Are you an early-stage, but established food entrepreneur selling a consumer packaged good or value-added product in the northeast?
+Are you primarily selling direct to consumer and ready to begin selling to stores (or more stores!) in your region?
+Join us between January and May 2024 to learn from industry experts and entrepreneurs like yourself who have grown their CPG brands in the Northeast.

 Eligibility & Cost

 This program is open to established CPG companies who:

 - Utilize at least one locally grown ingredient in their food products.

 - Can demonstrate at least one year of direct to consumer sales.

 - Have a baseline understanding of their production and operational costs.

 - Can commit to at least eight program sessions.

 - Is located in the Northeast (New England & New York)